(Modern era) (Part #1)

-Two fishermen in a rowboat saved Nazi from drowning, not realising whom he was.
+Two fishermen in a rowboat saved Nazi from drowning, not realising who he was.
 The raging Captain Nazi killed the older fisherman, Jacob Freeman, and hurled Jacob’s grandson Freddy away.

 Captain Marvel saved Freddy twice.
 Once over the bay.
-And once a short while later when Nazi, incensed by the young Freeman being described as a courageous survivor by the media, came to murder him in his hospital room.
+And once a short while later when Nazi, incensed by the young Freeman being described as a courageous survivor by the media, came to murder him at the hospital.

 Captain Nazi managed to get rid of Freeman, then resumed his mission.
 Now that he was healthier, he remembered about Hitler’s suspended animation capsule.

-Krieger recovered the capsule underwater and opened it on a nearby beach.
+Krieger recovered the capsule underwater.
+He opened it on a nearby beach.
 But to his shock he only found an uniformed skeleton inside.
 The distraught Captain Nazi was apprehended by all three Marvels without much resistance.